arora-pulkit/arora-pulkit.github.io/docs/index.md

   <div class="row" id="experience-details">
     <div class="mx-auto col-xs-12 col-sm-6 col-md-6 col-lg-4 header-left">
       <div><h3>Goldman Sachs, Bengaluru</h3></div>
-      <div><h4>Engineering Analyst</h4></div>
+      <div><h4>Engineering Associate</h4></div>
       <div><h4>Nov'19 - Present</h4></div>
     </div>
     <div class="mx-auto col-xs-12 col-sm-6 col-md-6 col-lg-8 header-right">
       <p class="text-justify">I currently work for Goldman Sachs in their Global Markets Division, based out of Bengaluru.
-In my current role, I've been a part of two automation projects. <br><br>
+In my current role, I've been a part of two automation projects and another project that involved revamping their <a href="http://marketswiki.com/wiki/Synthetic_trades#:~:text=A%20synthetic%20trade%20or%20synthetic,the%20same%20risk%2Dreward%20profile.">Synthetic</a> Client Reporting tech stack. <br><br>
-      The first one involved helping traders across New York, London and Hong Kong automate booking trades on the company's proprietary software.
+      The first automation project involved helping traders across New York, London and Hong Kong automate booking trades on the company's proprietary software.
 My efforts were concentrated on designing, developing, optimizing and testing the workflow automation.
-I also devoted a significant part of my time in developing control scenarios in Python to alert in case of workflow failures.<br><br>
+I also devoted a significant part of my time in developing control scenarios in Python to alert in case of workflow failures.
 My second automation project involved setting up an automated regression environment that helped my team test and release their changes faster.
-This involved writing shell scripts and orchestrating the workflow.</p><br><br>
+This involved writing shell scripts and orchestrating the workflow.<br><br>
+      Lately, I've been working on automating batch workflows & scripts to extract reporting data based on synthetic stocks traded by clients on a given day and storing it in MongoDb.
+This also involved writing a Restful service in Java to expose reporting data extracted in MongoDb.
+      </p><br><br>
     </div>
     <div class="mx-auto col-xs-12 col-sm-6 col-md-6 col-lg-4 header-left">
       <div><h3>American Express, Gurgaon</h3></div>